OctahedronBR/cotopaxi-core/documentation/core.md

 ## View

 For simplicity, the framework has two option to render the view.
-One is Velocity template engine and the other is JSON.
+One is Velocity template engine and the other is JSON (thanks [flexjson](http://flexjson.sourceforge.net/) for that!).
 But the tool was built to render whatever you want (see _view_ package).
 It’s easy to implement another way of rendering a view.

 You saw on the previous section how to use render methods.